tom832/Classification_of_Substrate_Orders_in_Reaction_Kinetics/README.md

 3. Inference on the experimental data
 4. Visualization of the prediction results (Figure 5c and 6 in the paper)

-You can use your own experimental data with a column of time and a column of concentration like the provided `./experimental_data/data.csv` to do the inference.
+You can use your own experimental data with a column of time and a column of concentration like the provided [`./experimental_data/data.csv`](./experimental_data/data.csv) to do the inference.

+## Benchmark for time-sequence deep learning models

+Jupyter notebook [`benchmark_tsai.ipynb`](./benchmark_tsai.ipynb) is provided for benchmarking the time-sequence deep learning models.
+You can try to train and test different deep learning time-sequence models with this [notebook](./benchmark_tsai.ipynb).

+Evaluation results on the test data of the trained tsai models are provided in [`./tsai_models/5_class__s/archs_results.csv`](./Tsai_Models/5_class__s/archs_results.csv)

 ## Citation